sment1337/sdots/README.md

 - The script assumes an Ubuntu/Debian‑based system with `apt`.
 For other distributions, modify the package manager commands accordingly.
 - If you already have Lazygit installed, the script will skip its installation step.
 - All downloads are performed over HTTPS and verified via GitHub’s API for the latest release tag.

-## Repository Purpose
-This repository is my personal **sdots** collection used across various Linux distributions.
-It contains configuration files, scripts, and dotfiles that I maintain and share.